-Water injection has proved to be one of the most economical methods for reservoir management.
-The technology can be valuable in helping maintain reservoir pressure, enhancing production of hydrocarbon reserves, and reducing the environmental impact through reinjection of treated and filtered produced water.
+Water injection for secondary recovery has proved to be one of the most economical methods for reservoir pressure management.
+The technology can be valuable in helping maintain reservoir pressure, enhancing production of hydrocarbon reserves, and reducing the environmental impact through reinjection of produced water.

-- Early start of water flood helps prevent reservoir depletion from the first day of production
+Early start of water flood helps offset reservoir pressure decay